Chamba, Himachal Pradesh: Champavati Temple

 This temple was built by Raja Sahil Varman in memory of his daughter Champavati.
 The temple, located near the Police Post and the Treasury building, is built in the Shikhara style, with intricate stone carvings.
-It has a wheel roof and is large as the Laxmi Narayan Temple.
+It has a wheel roof and is as large as the Laxmi Narayan Temple.
 An idol of the goddess Mahishasuramardini (Durga) is worshipped in the temple.
 The walls of the temple are full of exquisite stone sculptures.
 On account of its historical and archaeological importance, the temple is maintained by the Archaeological Survey of India.

 Champavati Temple, located in the heart of the city of Chamba, is a pilgrim destination for many Hindus.
 It is named after Champavati, the daughter of King Sahil Varman, the founder of the temple.
 The temple holds great historical and religious relevance for many Hindus.
 Champavati Temple enshrines an idol of Goddess Mahisasuramardini, the avatar of Goddess Durga.
 According to the legend, the daughter of King Sahil Varman Champavati was a religious person and used to visit temples and sadhu's ashrams regularly.

 The king, after getting suspicious of her actions, once followed her to a sadhu's place, with a dagger in his cloak.
 Once he reached the ashram, he found that there was no one inside.
 To his surprise, both the sadhu and his daughter Champavati had vanished.
-When he was about to return, he heard a voice saying that his daughter had been taken away as a punishment of his suspicion.
-The voice also asked him to build a temple, on the name of his daughter Champavati, if he wanted to avoid further familial calamities.
+When he was about to return, he heard a voice saying that his daughter had been taken away as a punishment for his suspicion.
+The voice also asked him to build a temple, in the name of his daughter Champavati, if he wanted to avoid further familial calamities.

 The king ordered the construction of the Champavati Temple.
 Now, the temple is under the Archaeological Survey of India, for its historical and archaeological importance.
 The major attraction of the temple is its Shikhara style architecture.
-Stone carved walls, full with sculptures, make the temple an attractive tourist spot.
+Stone carved walls, full of sculptures, make the temple an attractive tourist spot.
 The temple has a large wheel on the rooftop, which adores it and makes it a distinguished temple in North India.
 The Champavati Temple is often compared with Laxmi Narayan Temple, in its grandeur.

-Banni Mata Temple

-Banni Mata Temple, also known variously as the Mahakali Banni Mata Temple, is located in Chamba District, a hill station in the State of Himachal Pradesh in north India.
-This temple is situated at a height of 8,500 feet, right at the base of Pir Panjal Range in the Chamba Valley.
-It is an ancient temple dedicated to Devi Kali, a goddess figure in Hinduism.